LinksPlease note: flags are used to indicate the language of a website, not its nationality! LAMPS

 Pictures and data.

 Although in Japanese, this website presents many pictures and data about Japanese tubes.
 Google Translate provides a great help!
-Photo album of various vacuum tubes.
 VACUUM TUBES SELLERS

 A comprehensive directory of datasheets, some hard-to-find.